gobstones/curso-LMC/Proyectos/00.One input to output/description.md

-#Project: One input to output
+#Lesson: One input to output

 In this course we will study a von Neumann architectured computer known as Little Man Computer (LMC).
 This "computer" is composed of one closed room where it lives the Little Man, and inside it there